 CAT official website – iimcat.ac.in.

 CAT, which stands for Common Admission Test, is one of the most important exams in India.
-It is held annually for the selection of candidates for various reputed business schools like the Indian institutes of management.
-It is a computer-based online exam with a hundred questions divided into three sections.
+It is held annually for the selection of candidates for various reputed business schools like the Indian Institutes of Management IIMs.
+Since the onset of COVID19 pandemic the exam is has become computer-based online exam with a hundred questions divided into three sections.

 The exam is conducted over a span of 180 minutes, with 60 minutes allotted for each section which cannot be switched while attending any of the sections.
 CAT has a marking scheme with a negative marking which means the student taking the exam loses one mark for each wrong answer.